amarevite/Automated-UAC-Bypass/README.md

 I suggest using the file location of the 'addadmin.bat' file inside the extracted folder.

 It should be set to that location by default.
 Otherwise, change it manually.

+If you do choose to use the 'addadmin.bat' file

 I suggest using the program 'UAC Pass' in conjunction with this program.
 If you would like to use it, you can find it at https://sites.google.com/site/freeavvarea/UACPass-en.